 These boot-up protections are automatically activated on startup.

-If the chips detect a security breach, the Mac won’t boot up.
+The Mac won’t boot up if the chips detect a security breach.
 Instead, it’ll switch to secure recovery and attempt to resolve any issues.
 No matter which chip your Mac device uses, it continues behind the scenes to protect the operating system as it runs.

-It’s similar to third-party antivirus software, but it’s written into the operating system, making it speedy and relatively invisible.
+It’s similar to third-party antivirus software but written into the operating system, making it speedy and relatively invisible.
 In addition, the software is regularly updated, keeping your device protected from the latest threats.

 The App Store

 App Review protects Apple’s App Store.
-This program tests each app submitted by developers before they’re allowed into the App Store for download.
+This program tests each app developers submit before they’re allowed into the App Store for download.